The demand for both onshore and offshore virtual assistants (VAs) had been growing for over a decade now, with no signs of slowing down.

 English Is an Official Language

 English had been introduced earlier to the Philippines, but it began to really take hold in the early 1900s after Spain withdrew and the United States was governing the country.
 In 1901, the Americans introduced free, public education, which was taught in English.

 The Philippines finally became an independent nation in the 1940s, and by the 1980s the government designated English as an official language along with Filipino, which is also considered to be the national language of the country.
 As such, English is taught to the population beginning in primary school, which is why most Filipinos can speak and understand English.

 Furthermore, because of the lingering influence of the U.S., Filipinos consume a lot of Western media, which has just become increasingly accessible in the digital age.
 Therefore, many Filipinos are not only fluent in English, they speak it with an accent that more closely resembles that of Westerners than English speakers in other countries such as India.

-For example, at 84 million people, the country has the largest Christian population of any of the Asian nations, accounting for 90% of the population.
-Of those, 81% are Roman Catholic due to several centuries of Spanish occupation.
+For example, at 112 million people, the country has the largest Christian population of any of the Asian nations, accounting for 90% of the population.
+Of those, more than 86% are Roman Catholic due to several centuries of Spanish occupation.

 Filipinos have been consuming Western, predominantly American, media dating back to the early 1900s.
 So, although they also maintain the traditions of Filipino folk culture–their “traditional” ways of expression–Western influences are largely responsible for pop culture in the Philippines.

 Finally, the educational system in the Philippines was created based upon the American model.
-The system that exists there today is derived from a group of teachers who set up schools in the Philippines in the 1950s.
+The system that exists in the Philippines today is derived from a group of teachers who set up schools in the Philippines in the 1950s.
 One benefit of this for Americans, from a hiring perspective, is that it’s easy to understand a Filipino’s level of education, as their levels are analogous to those in the U.S.

 Other Cultural Positives

 There are additional factors that make Filipinos and Westerners a good “fit” for working together.
-For example, Filipinos tend to value camaraderie, collaboration, and belonging.
+For instance, Filipinos tend to value camaraderie, collaboration, and belonging.
 Also, they can be very creative and resourceful; however, they are also often humble.

 Time Zones Are Not an Issue